Croftie48/seaford_allotments.github.io/wilderness.md

 In several years time when the plants are tall enough the South of England Hedge Laying Society will maintain the hedge using it as a practice site for one of their winter training days.
 This enables SALGS to have free hedge maintenance every few years and to have a well laid Traditional Style Stock Proof Native Hedge providing a low canopy boundary along the once neglected area, provide wildlife habitat for local creatures and the native species will provide nectar for the bees.

-In several years time when the plants are tall enough the South of England Hedge Laying Society will maintain the hedge using it as a practice site for one of their winter training days.
-This enables SALGS to have free hedge maintenance every few years and to have a well laid Traditional Style Stock Proof Native Hedge providing a low canopy boundary along the once neglected area, provide wildlife habitat for local creatures and the native species will provide nectar for the bees.